Dr. Heathcliff "Cliff" Huxtable

 The Huxtable house was very different in this episode than in the rest of the show, but the same kitchen set is used.

-This episode won the Emmy for Best Writing in a Comedy.
+The episode won an Emmy Award for Outstanding Writing in a Comedy Series.
 In addition, Jay Sandrich won a Directors Guild of America Award.

 This is probably the only episode in which Cliff or Clair or any of the kids swear.
 Cliff says, "Damn right" when talking to Theo about his grades.
 This, "Looking Back (2)", and "And So We Commence (2)" when they flash back to Theo and his grades are about the only times the Huxtables were caught swearing.